Poise-Logic/free-genai-bootcamp-2025/lang-portal/Backend-Technical-Specs.md

 ## Technical Requirements

 - Python as the programming language
+- uv for Python package management and command execution
 - Flask as the web framework
 - Flask-CORS for handling cross-origin requests
 - Pytest for testing